ltgcgo/mint/README.md

   * `tls`: Enforce HTTPS.
   * `plain`: Enforce plain-text HTTP.
   * `asIs`: (default) Follow upstream.
+* `ADAPT_BODY`: Whether to replace all origin domains into the worker domain.
+  * `1`: Enabled.
+  * Any other value would be considered a false value.
+* `FULL_INFO`: Whether to spoof as much information as possible.
+  * `1`: Send extra information without any spoofing.
+  * Any other value would be considered a false value, only providing bare minimum to origins.
 * `HEALTH_MAX_TRIES`: _(not implemented)_ Max tries on passive health checks before erroring out.
 Defaulted to `3`.
 * `HEALTH_CRITERIA`: _(not implemented)_ How to behave on passive health checks.
   * `asIs`: (default) Don't perform.